lvash/Ecological_Genomics/Online_Notebook.md

 ## The power and promise of RNA-seq in ecology and evolution

 ### Glossary terms:
 **Sequence coverage:** describes the average number of reads that align to, or "cover," known reference bases.
+[Link](https://www.illumina.com/science/education/sequencing-coverage.html)
-**Read depth:** the total number of bases sequenced and aligned at a given reference base position
+**Read depth:** the total number of bases sequenced and aligned at a given reference base position [Link](https://www.illumina.com/science/education/sequencing-coverage.html)
 **Statistical noise:** unexplained variation/randomness in a sample
 **Statistical power:** probability that it will reject a false null hypothesis; reflects ability to distinguish true differential expression due to treatment effect from background noise
+**Biological variance:** natural variation in gene expression measurements due to environmental or genetic differences
 bio rep: individals from same trt; technical: same sample
 effect size: effect size as the contribution of the SNP to genetic variance of the trait (standard deviations from mean)

 ### Outline:
 #### RNA-seq Background:
-+ **Enables examination of expression differences** underlying **interindividual and interpopulation variation**
++ **Enables examination of DE** underlying **interindividual and interpopulation variation**
 	+ Disease resistance
 	+ Mating behavior
 	+ Adaptive significance in changing environments